Boeing 737 MAX: Alaska Airlines Flight 1282

-On January 5, 2024, Alaska Airlines Flight 1282, a 737 MAX 9, suffered an uncontrolled decompression shortly after takeoff from Portland International Airport due to a mid-cabin exit door plug blow-out shortly after takeoff.
-The MAX 9, like the 737-900ER, features a rear mid-cabin exit door on each side behind the wings that is required when used with dense seating configurations.
-On less densely configured aircraft, those exit doors are not required and door plugs are installed in their place, as was the case on this aircraft.
+On January 5, 2024, Alaska Airlines Flight 1282, a 737 MAX 9, suffered an uncontrolled decompression shortly after takeoff from Portland International Airport due to the blow-out of a mid-cabin exit door plug shortly after takeoff.
+The MAX 9, like the 737-900ER, features a rear mid-cabin emergency exit door on each side behind the wings that is required when used with dense seating configurations.
+On less densely configured aircraft those emergency exits are not required, and door-shaped plugs are installed in their place, as was the case on this aircraft.

 The plane returned to Portland, and there were no fatalities or significant injuries among the 171 passengers and 6 crew on board.
 Some small personal belongings, along with cabin trim such as seat covers and headrests, were sucked out of the opening.
-According to some passengers, a child seated nearby had his shirt pulled off and sucked out of the aircraft while his mother held him.
+According to some passengers, a child seated near them had his shirt pulled off by the airflow and sucked out of the aircraft while his mother held him.
 The FAA, Boeing, Alaska Airlines, and the NTSB quickly acknowledged the accident and an investigation was launched.
 As a precautionary measure, Alaska Airlines grounded its 737 MAX 9 fleet.
 Hours later, the FAA ordered the grounding and inspection of 171 aircraft from the global 737 MAX 9 fleet with similar configuration to the incident aircraft, along with corrective action if necessary.
 Alaska Airlines and United Airlines both reported finding loose door plug bolts on some of the aircraft inspected.

 On February 5, 2024, the NTSB said in its preliminary report that the four key bolts that should have secured the door plug were not installed on delivery to Alaska Airlines because Boeing had opened the door plug at its Renton factory to repair damaged rivets, then failed to secure it.